-“I’m agnostic as to whether or not you specifically should take psychedelics.
+“I’m agnostic as to whether or not you specifically should take psychedelics in your lifetime.
 My advice is to do a lot of reading and research about these compounds and the laws in your area, and decide for yourself what to do.
 I don’t personally regret experimenting with psychedelics, but it’s important to be aware of the risks involved, to make an informed decision, and to have a clear idea of why you want to venture into this territory.
 Ingesting these (illicit) substances outside of a clinical context is not something to take lightly.
 If you end up deciding you want to take the leap, wait until you’re at least in your early-to-mid 20s, do plenty of research, start with a small dose of LSD or psilocybin mushrooms that you’re certain are legit, and be intelligent about it, always respecting the wisdom of set and setting.”

-I’m generally in favor of people worldwide continuing to experiment responsibly with psychedelics; I’m just hesitant to recommend them to specific individuals.
+I’m generally in favor of people worldwide continuing to experiment responsibly with psychedelics, but I’m hesitant to recommend them to specific individuals.
 This is how I feel about most somewhat-risky-yet-rewarding endeavors—like jungle-trekking or sky-diving.
 I generally support people worldwide who want to trek through jungles and jump out of airplanes, but if a specific person asked me if they should pursue these pastimes, I’d tell them I couldn’t be sure either way—that they should be prudent and decide for themselves.